QuentinWidlocher/pico-8-typescript/README.md

 ### Create a PICO-8 project

-1. Run `bin/tspico8.js init -d mycart` to generate the default workspace.
+1. Run `npm run init mycart` to generate the default workspace.
-2. Optionally configure `p8workspace/tspico8.json` to specify compression, mangling, and pico-8 location.
+2. Optionally configure `mycart/tspico8.json` to specify compression, mangling, and pico-8 location.
 Note: tspico8 will attempt to detect the pico-8 location automatically.
-3. Run `bin/tspico8.js run -d mycart` to watch for changes inside of `mycart` and recompile/relaunch when detected.
+3. Run `npm run start mycart` to watch for changes inside of `mycart` and recompile/relaunch when detected.

 ### Configuration (tspico8.json)